-Pillar: Community engagement opment through our expertise, impact into the society Key Action / Program UN's Sustainable Development Goals (SDGs) Target FY20 Status FY20 Comments Define and implement a SGRE Group Social Action Policy Article Arms See See See See See See See See See Se 100% Completed SGRE Social Action Policy is publicly available on the Company's website.
+Pillar: Community engagement opment through our expertise, impact into the society Key Action / Program UN's Sustainable Development Goals (SDGs) Target FY20 Status FY20 Comments Define and implement a SGRE Group Social Action Policy Article Arms Seek Communication of the Communicatio 100% Completed SGRE Social Action Policy is publicly available on the Company's website.
 Implement a SGRE Group standardized system for donations and charitable contributions A THE STATE OF THE 100% Completed SGRE policies, programs and tools are in place to keep control of donations and philanthropic contributions.
-Implement relevant community engagement projects generating positive impacts Attive de la constant 100% Completed Recurrent Investments in time and capital in the implementation of relevant community engagement projects.
+Implement relevant community engagement projects generating positive impacts A THE CONTROL OF THE 100% Completed Recurrent Investments in time and capital in the implementation of relevant community engagement projects.
 Focus on SGRE Impact program & country-based programs.
-Analyze and calculate the social return on the company's investment for community engagement projects Avided Will G 100% Completed Community engagement projects with social return on the company's investment calculated.
+Analyze and calculate the social return on the company's investment for community engagement projects Arrivation of the control of the con 100% Completed Community engagement projects with social return on the company's investment calculated.
 Average SROI stands at 5.54.
 Engage with and support universities, research centers and start-ups 10 mm 100% Completed Contributions to regional research for the community innovation ecosystem to co-inspire new business ideas and collaborations is ongoing.